Continued Fractions and Factoring: Factorization

-It is remarked that the error affecting this distance estimation is of order $O(\ln N)$ as shown by Schoof in \cite{schoof0}. \item Shanks \cite{shanks} observed that, within the first period, the composition law "$\bullet$" induces a structure similar to a cyclic group for the addition of distances modulo the regulator. \item Between the elements of $\mathbf{\Upsilon}$ the distance is nearly maintained by the giant-steps, and is rigorously maintained by the baby-steps.
+It is remarked that the error affecting this distance estimation is of order $O(\ln N)$ as shown by Schoof in \cite{schoof0}. \item Shanks \cite{shanks} observed that, within the first period, the composition law "$\bullet$" induces a structure similar to a cyclic group for the addition of distances modulo the "regulator". \item Between the elements of $\mathbf{\Upsilon}$ the distance is nearly maintained by the giant steps, and is rigorously maintained by the baby steps. \end{enumerate}